Looking for the “right” business

-I get quite some people sending me emails and showing gratitude for my blog posts these days – thanks a lot you people!
+I get quite some people sending me emails and showing gratitude for my blog posts these days, which is a very warming – thanks a lot you people!

 “Hey man, I’ve been reading your blog and appreciate that you are sharing your experience, it is really inspiring.
 I feels so excited and ready to start living my dreams now.
 I’m on my way to creating my own business, but I have just one question for you that’s holding me back: What business should I start?”